 Next.js Applications

-Next.js emerged to solve compatibility issues for Node – React applications, and that’s how it usually works.
+Next.js emerged to solve compatibility issues for Node-React applications, and that’s how it usually works.
 With Laravel, however, there’s another way to use Next.js.
 Laravel runs well as a backend of the Next.js application’s API.
 Laravel’s support of notifications and queues is impressive and helps use these features out of the box.

 Semi-Full-Stack Framework

 You might come across sources that claim Laravel to be a full-stack technology.
 That’s true to an extent.
 Laravel offers extensive possibilities for request routing.
 Also, if you’re interested in Laravel’s full-stack capabilities, take a closer look at Blade.
-Blade is Laravel’s integrated templating engine.
+The blade is Laravel’s integrated templating engine.
 It uses plain PHP which means no additional software will inflate your project.
-You can use Blade and transmit information to integral views lines.
+You can use Blade and transmit information to integral view lines.
 Laravel won’t work as a comprehensive front-end framework but brings along features that will be a great addition to plain JavaScript apps and landings.

 Building Laravel Projects with Templates